SebC18/Angular-JSON-WEB-Token-Auth/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

 ## Development server
-You must run the node server in order for this to work : ## Node-JSON-Web-token-auth.
+You must run the node server in order for this to work -> repository: Node-JSON-Web-token-auth.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding